frnsys/kway/readme.md

 sudo udevadm control --reload-rules sudo udevadm trigger

+# Also make sure the `uinput` kernel module is loaded:
+lsmod | grep uinput

+# If there's no output, load the module:
+sudo modprobe uinput

+# And to persist across reboots:
+echo "uinput" | sudo tee -a /etc/modules

 # If you added your user to the `input` group
 # you need to login/logout for the changes to take effect.
 sudo reboot